Diary Major John Kevin Lloyd - 1942-1945 - Part 10

 Rex & I were beaten at bridge by

-not grow hair upon their face & body.
+not grow hair up their face or body.

 1942—28 Days FEBRUARY